A 2.0-magnitude earthquake has been reported near Caddis Cove, the US Geological Survey confirms | ExBulletin

 The US Geological Survey said Sunday’s earthquake was more than 12 km below the surface of the Earth.

-The Great Smoky Mountains NPS said the earthquake caused no damage to park facilities or impacts on visitors.
+Great Smoky Mountains National Park said the quake caused no damage to park facilities or impacts on visitors.

-According to the Great Smoky Mountains NPS, the park’s loudest earthquake, 3.2 on the Richter scale, occurred in 1979 in the park’s western section.
+According to Great Smoky Mountains National Park, the highest earthquake ever recorded in the park, with a magnitude of 3.2 on the Richter scale, occurred in 1979 in the western section of the park.

 Of the 20 recorded earthquakes that have been detected within park boundaries since record keeping began, none caused detectable damage.